toptal/haste-server/README.md

 ### Memcached

-To use memcached storage you must install the `memcache` package via npm
+To use memcache storage you must install the `memcached` package via npm

-`npm install memcache`
+`npm install memcached`

 Once you've done that, your config section should look like: